 What kind of motor should you get?

-There are basically two choices for e-bike motors.
-You can have a rear hub motor or you can have a mid-drive motor.
-The most expensive e-bikes almost always use a mid-drive motor.
-E-bikes with rear hub motors are usually lower cost.
+There are two choices for e-bike motors: a rear hub motor or a mid-drive motor.
+The most expensive e-bikes almost always use a mid-drive motor, while e-bikes with rear hub motors are usually lower-cost.
 For some riders, it doesn’t make a difference.
-Both motor styles have one thing in common, they both work and are really fun.
-The advantages of mid-drive motors are extensive with one exception, they cost a little more than hub motors.
+Both motor styles have one thing in common: They work and are fun.
+The advantages of mid-drive motors are extensive, with one exception: They cost a little more than hub motors.

 Putting an e-bike motor on a bicycle does not make it a motorcycle.
 This is because of the limited motor size and capability.
 The largest (street legal without a license in the United States) e-bike motors are less than one horsepower.
-The smallest motorcycle motor (50-cc moped size) available typically creates more than three times the horsepower of a typical e-bike.
+The smallest motorcycle motor (50-cc moped size) typically creates more than three times the horsepower of a typical e-bike.
+Gasoline also has much higher potential power (per pound) than electric batteries.
+The place where the electric motor wins is torque.

 At most, you can say that an electric motor creates a power-assisted bicycle.
 E-bikes on flat ground accelerate faster than bicycles without motors.
-E-bikes going uphill are handicapped and slow unless they are also pedaled at the same time.
-Without pedals, e-bikes have very limited performance.
-Speed restrictions, required on all e-bikes, limit top speed.
+E-bikes going uphill are handicapped and slow unless they are also pedaled simultaneously.
+Without pedals, e-bikes have limited performance.
+Speed restrictions, which are required on all e-bikes, limit top speed.
+Without pedals, your e-bike is classified as a scooter in most jurisdictions.

-Electric motors are great at creating low RPM torque but this causes heat buildup inside the motor.
+Electric motors are great at creating low RPM torque, but this causes heat buildup inside the motor.
 Reduced motor speed and the related increase in heat will decrease your motor life span.
-Your e-bike needs to allow the motor to operate at an ideal speed to minimize heat buildup.
-All other things being equal a motor that spins fast will have a longer life than a motor that lugs at low speeds.
+Your e-bike must allow the motor to operate at an ideal speed to minimize heat buildup.
+All other things being equal, an electric motor that spins fast will have a longer life than a motor that lugs at low speeds.

 E-bike motor sizes